Vanilla Bean Panna Cotta

 Don’t you just love desserts with visible vanilla bean seeds?
-Like creme brulee or this splendid vanilla bean panna cotta?
+Like homemade creme brulee or this splendid Panna Cotta Recipe?
 This beautiful layered custard dessert will have jaws dropping from its gorgeous presentation and its dreamy flavor and texture.

 Vanilla Bean Panna Cotta

 It was The Daring Bakers group that encouraged me to make my first panna cotta years ago.
 I had never eaten this Italian dessert, which translates to cooked cream, until I created my own.

 For this recipe, the silky, egg-free custard that characterizes panna cotta, was thickened with gelatin and flavored with white chocolate and Vanilla Bean Paste.
 Half of the panna cotta was topped with a raspberry sauce and the others with fresh berries and mint.
 A veritable hit with the two pickiest members of the household!

 Our family took a holiday to New Zealand over Nick’s college break.
 One of our favorite meals was at a tiny, family-owned restaurant in Rotorua called Leonardo’s.
 We stuffed ourselves silly with bruschetta, lamb, and pasta.

 I’m certain the boys ordered something chocolate for dessert, but it was their raspberry topped panna cotta that caught my attention.
 I remember my previous attempt being more like jello than custard, and their version was quite the opposite.

 Sweet and juicy macerated raspberries spilled across the top of the inverted custard and made for a memorable presentation.
-I knew I’d need to recreate this panna cotta recipe at home.
+I was inspired to make a White Chocolate Panna Cotta.